vicentedpsantos/bovio-nvim/README.md

 ---

-Happy coding with BoVio.nvim! 🚀✨
+Happy coding with vio.nvim! 🚀✨